Language and study skills

-- Your tutors are here to guide your work, but you need to do the work.
+Remember, your tutors are here to guide you, but you'll need to do the work steadily every week.

 - Find and read a very short, basic introduction to the topic.
 Use it to learn key ideas and vocabulary.